-Aboriginal Australians arrived on Australia mainland between 40,000 and 70,000 years ago.
+Aboriginal Australians arrived on the Australia mainland between 40,000 and 70,000 years ago.
 Their traditions relating to music, art, and spirituality are among the longest surviving in human history.
-Before the arrival of the British, the amount of Aboriginal people living in Australia was between 300,000 and 1 million.
+Before the arrival of the British, the number of Aboriginal people living in Australia was between 300,000 and 1 million.

-Chinese immigration began at this period with 50,000 Chinese establishing roots in Australia.
+Chinese immigration began during this period with 50,000 Chinese establishing roots in Australia.

 In 1901, a federation of all of the states, the Commonwealth of Australia was created.
 The creation of Canberra marked it as the capital of New South Wales, with a temporary parliament in Melbourne.

 The Australian and New Zealand Anzac Corps took part in the World War I Gallipoli Campaign, in 1915.
 April 25, ANZAC Day, was the same date as the first landing at Gallipoli.
 Australians remember and pay their respects to the sacrifices of their armed forces on this day.

 After World War II and the Vietnam War, an influx of migrants moved to Australia.
 Between 1949-1974, The Snowy Mountains Scheme employed 100,000 people.

 70% of these people were migrants from 30 different nations.
 Today, people from all over the world call Australia home.
 The continent has become known for its equality and lack of clear class distinctions.